harkishanpansuriya/Flutter_Interview_Questions/questions.md

 ### Definition

-- **Definition:** Debugging tool used to verify assumptions about the state of the program during development.
+- assert is a debugging tool that checks if a condition is true.
-- **Usage:** Takes a boolean expression; if false, throws an `AssertionError`.
+- If false, it throws an AssertionError (only in debug mode).

 ### Example